Ancelin-31/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-Trying to further elaborate with pointers, arrays and strings
+Beginning with pointers to pointers and multi-dimensional arrays